-When developing the restated loan loss provision for the large residential development project, for the year ended December 31, 2022, the Company reduced the value of the apartment building, retirement home and leased land comprised of 92 townhomes, increased the selling expenses and liabilities associated with selling the properties and increased the time to sell the properties.
-The value of the apartment building was reduced due to an omitted operating expense which when taken into account reduced the stabilized operating income and corresponding value of the apartment building.
+When developing the restated loan loss provision for the large residential development project, for the year ended December 31, 2022, the Company reduced the value of the apartment building, retirement home, leased land comprised of 92 townhomes, and vacant land, increased the selling expenses and liabilities associated with selling the properties and increased the time to sell the properties.
+The value of the apartment building was reduced, in part, due to an omitted operating expense which when taken into account reduced the stabilized operating income and corresponding value of the apartment building.
 In the restated loan loss provision, the Company enhanced the possible range of sale outcomes and increased the possible time horizons to sell the properties which lead to reduced values for the apartment building, retirement home and leased land comprised of 92 townhomes.
+Lastly, the Company considered additional expenses of the properties including costs relating to the common elements of the property such as roads maintenance.
 As a result of the above noted items, the loan loss provision for the large residential development property increased by \$3,776,068 from \$1,531,594 to \$5,307,662.